Erotemic/shitspotter/README.rst

 .. image:: https://i.imgur.com/A6qlcNk.jpg

 Scripts to produce these visualizations have been checked into the repo.
+Annotations and the image manifest will be stored in the kwcoco json format.

 Downloading the Data